Establishing Victor Haydel and Marie Celeste Becnel’s Family after Slavery Ended

 See ancestral chart starting at the progenitor of the Haydel family- Ambroise Heidel:

-I also discovered whereas late as 1860, both Anna and Victor were listed on a property inventory of slaves being assessed after the death of Marie Azelie Haydel.
+I also discovered that as late as 1860, both Anna and Victor were listed on a property inventory of slaves being assessed after the death of Marie Azelie Haydel.

-Given those two documents, the baptism record, and slave inventory, evident is established showing, the white ancestral bloodline into the Haydel family via Antoine Haydel, then on back to the Progenitor of the Haydel family- Ambroise Heidel.
+Given those two documents, the baptism record, and the slave inventory, evidence is established showing, the white ancestral bloodline into the Haydel family via Antoine Haydel, then on back to the Progenitor of the Haydel family- Ambroise Heidel.

 Victor Haydel, the Progenitor of the Haydel’s, Creoles of Color family.